 This physical capital is simply a modem and a computer.
 Have that, and you can participate.
 Now contrast that very low barrier to entry with what is needed to start a television or radio station or to publish a magazine or newspaper.

 On the face of it, the concept is relatively pedestrian.
 People have spoken about the democratizing Internet revolution since the earliest days of the Web.

-This networked world is destructive to the previous gatekeepers of information, culture and proprietary systems.
-When Brazil has 20,000 Linux desktops (and counting), that’s 20,000 less Microsoft licenses.
-Such destruction can be spun positively and Benkler’s positive spin is found in The Wealth of Networks: How Social Production Transforms Markets and Freedom.
+This networked world is destructive to the previous gatekeepers of information, culture, and proprietary systems.
+When Brazil has 20,000 Linux desktops (and counting), that’s 20,000 fewer Microsoft licenses.
+Such destruction can be spun positively, and Benkler’s positive spin is found in The Wealth of Networks: How Social Production Transforms Markets and Freedom.

 Published in 2006, The Wealth of Networks builds on Benkler’s previous ideas about the transformative effects of networked environments.